-The Papua-New Guinea administration is currently preparing for general elections for the Australian-administered Territory's third House of Assembly.
+Background: The Papua-New Guinea administration is currently preparing for general elections for the Australian-administered Territory's third House of Assembly.
 The elections, to be held later this month, are of particular significance - for the transition to internal self-government could come within the life of the next Assembly.

 SYNOPSIS: Preparations for general elections in Papua-New Guinea are in full swing.
 The elections are probably the most important to be held so far -- for this Australian -administered Territory in the South Pacific may receive internal self-Government during the life of the next Assembly, which is only the third in the country's history.
 Electoral officials in Port Moresby, the administrative centre, have been busy organising ballot boxers to be distributed throughout the Territory across rugged, inhospitable, jungle-covered country.
 Aircraft, boats and trucks carry the boxes and papers -- fully waterproofed following an incident during previous elections where a full ballot box was dropped into a river.